JaxTurboNerd/JaxTurboNerd/README.md

 I am a self-taught software developer who loves to code and solve problems.

 - 🛠️ I’m currently working on a web app to calculate a government employee's retirement salary
+- I'm also working on my REACT skills.
 - Languages I have learned and have experience coding:
   - JAVA
   - HTML/CSS